Treating spinal cord compression

 Surgery isn’t suitable for everyone.
 But it can help to control pain and may mean that you can still move around.

 If you have myeloma, breast cancer or prostate cancer you may have bisphosphonates (pronounced bis-fos-fon-ates) to help to control pain and strengthen the bones in your spine.
 It is not known how well bisphosphonates work for other types of cancer.
-So if you have a different type, you may have bisphosphonates as part of a clinical trial.
+So in this case you may have bisphosphonates as part of a clinical trial.

 Vertebroplasty is when your doctor injects a special cement mixture into the area where the spine is pressing on the spinal cord.
 This lifts the spine off the cord and relieves the symptoms.

-Kyphoplasty is similar to vertebroplasty but involves your doctor inserting a small balloon through a needle to help to create the normal shape of the bone.
+Kyphoplasty is similar to vertebroplasty but your doctor inserts a small balloon through a needle to help to create the normal shape of the bone.
 The doctor then removes the balloon and injects cement into the space it has made.

 Doctors use X-rays to guide both of these procedures.